Roles of $a_0(980)$ and $a_0(1710)$ in Cabibbo-suppressed process $D^+\to \pi^0\pi^+\eta $: Formalism

 In addition to the mechanisms of the $W^+$ internal emission, the ones of the $W^+$ external emission also contribute to the formation of the $a_0(980)$ in the process $D^+\to \pi^+\pi^0\eta$.
 For the mechanisms of the $W^+$ external emission in Figs.~\ref{fig:2c} and \ref{fig:2d}, the hadronization step of the Fig.~\ref{fig:2c} is the same as the one of Fig.~\ref{fig:2a}.
 However, external emission is color-favored relative to internal emission, so the color factor $C$ is introduced to represent the weight of external emission relative to internal emission.
 For the $W^+$ external emission, the quark pairs $u\bar{d}$ derived from the decay of $W^+$ can be sufficient for the singlet state of $\pi^+$, where $u$ and $\bar{d}$ can have three choices: red, green, and blue.
 However, the $u$ and $\bar{d}$ from the $W^+$ internal emission have fixed colors, and we take $C=3$ in case of color number $N_c=3$~\cite{Wei:2021usz,Dai:2018nmw,Zhang:2020rqr,Duan:2020vye}.
 For Fig.~\ref{fig:2d}, except for the different elements of the CKM matrix, everything else is the same as Fig.\ref{fig:2c}.
 So for the $W^+$ external emission process in Fig.~\ref{fig:2c} and Fig.~\ref{fig:2d}, the final compositions are as follows,

 Then we have all the possible components after the hadronization,

-The elements of the CKM matrix are shrunk into a normalization factor of $V^{(a)}$ in Eq.~(\ref{total H}), where the $R={V_{(b)}}/{V_{(a)}}$ represents the relative weight of Fig.~\ref{fig:2b} to Fig.~\ref{fig:2a}, and $C$ is the color factor mentioned above.
+The elements of the CKM matrix are shrunk into a normalization factor of $V^{(a)}$ in Eq.~(\ref{eq:totalH}), where the $R={V_{(b)}}/{V_{(a)}}$ represents the relative weight of Fig.~\ref{fig:2b} to Fig.~\ref{fig:2a}, and $C$ is the color factor mentioned above.
 The weak processes of Fig.~\ref{fig:2a} and Fig.~\ref{fig:2b} are the same, so in this work, we take $R={V_{(b)}}/{V_{(a)}}=1$.
-Combining all the contributions of Fig.~\ref{fig:3}, we can write the transition amplitude of generating the $a_0 (980)$ in the process $D^+\to \pi^0\pi^+\eta$ as follows,
+From Eq.~(\ref{eq:totalH}), one can find the final states of the process $D^+\to \pi^0\pi^+\eta$ could be produced directly with the relative strength $-\sqrt{2/3}(1+C+R)$.
+As depicted in Fig.~\ref{fig:3}(a), we can write the amplitude for the tree diagram as,